 Clients frequently share with us how the knowledge gained from this book helped provide them tremendous clarity, shattering industry-pitched ideologies, while offering insight and direction in making such important financial decisions.

 With the prevalence of fee-based models, advisors tend to be motivated by commissions that they may earn on the recommendation of certain investment products.
 Or, perhaps, they are so specialized in one area of financial advisory, that they might not see the broader picture.

 They may be so focused on assets under management and rate of return, that their investment decisions can have big cost implications for the client.

 Or worse, they may be a large listed entity and all they care about is maximizing the firm’s profits and creating “shareholder value”.

 Not every financial advisor works on a fee-only model that Pillar Wealth Management does for individuals with $5 million to $500 million in investible assets.

-But you might wonder, if you are paying the financial advisor a fee, then aren’t they supposed to make decisions that serve your best interests?
+But you might wonder, if you are paying the financial advisor a fee, either a human financial advisor or Robo advisors, then aren’t they supposed to make decisions that serve your best interests?
 Shouldn’t there be alignment between the advisor’s work and your goals, interests, and requirements?

 And if you are a high net worth or an ultra-high net worth individual, then the stakes are much higher for you.
 A wrong decision can potentially cost you millions of dollars.

-In this article, we will discuss what is a fiduciary, what is fiduciary duty, how to know if a financial advisor is a fiduciary, and why working with a Pillar Wealth Management advisor is important for you.
+In this article, we will provide essential knowledge about a fiduciary standard, and why working with a Pillar Wealth Management advisor is important for you.